thomas992/Lux/documentation/README.md

 - `SumOf(10, 20)`
 - …

-LoLa does not allow lone statements except for function and method calls.
+Lux does not allow lone statements except for function and method calls.
 These are special in a way that they may discard their value.
 The resulting value of all other expressions may not be discarded.

 ### Block